graduateshotline logo

 Pre-ACT Test

-With more and more students looking to expand their future possibilities and explore more school choices for undergraduate study in the United States, many universities have begun to accept ACT either in addition to or in lieu of, the SAT.
+With more and more students looking to expand their future possibilities and explore more school choices for undergraduate study in the United States, many universities have begun to accept ACT either in addition to or instead of, the SAT.
 The rising importance of ACT in student life made it necessary for students to prepare professionally for the same which gave rise to the concept of Pre-ACT in 2016.
-Pre-ACT is aimed at students in 8th,9th and 10th-grade levels and is a platform that gives them first-hand information about the ACT test.
+Pre-ACT is aimed at students in 8th,9th, and 10th-grade levels and is a platform that gives them first-hand information about the ACT.

 What is ACT?